7 Powerful New Year Resolutions For Stock Market Investors!

 Here are the seven best new year resolutions for the Indian equity investors.
-I would recommend you to challenge yourself and accept as many as resolutions (out of seven) as possible.
+I would recommend you to challenge yourself and accept as many resolutions (out of seven) as possible.

 1. Save enough, Invest more

-This is something which most youngsters struggle with.
+This is something that most youngsters struggle with.
 Although the older generation is doing much better in the art of saving, however, when it comes to intelligent investing — they too are not much mature.

 If you are struggling with savings, plan to optimize your expenses this year.
 Track your spendings and perfect them wherever possible in order to increase your savings.
 However, do not just stop there.
 Invest those savings in different investment options based on your needs and risk tolerance.
 For beginners, investing in blue-chip stocks are a good option to get started.

 2. Start goal-based investing